Mutual Fund Units: Meaning Calculation & How Does it Work?

 If an investor puts Rs.
 9,500 into this fund, they will receive 100 units.
 However, if the NAV increases to Rs.
 100 the next day, the same investment would yield only 95 units.

-How to Calculate Units in Mutual Fund?
+How to Calculate Units in a Mutual Fund?

-Number of Units = Investment amount/NAV = 10,000/50 = 200 units.
+Units = 10,000 ÷ 50 = 200 units.

-Key Information about Mutual Fund Units
+Key Information About Mutual Fund Units

 To make informed investment decisions, investors should consider these essential aspects of mutual fund units: